Dear readers of ADxS.org, please forgive the disruption.

 • Increased glutamate levels in the anterior cingulate cortex (ACC).

-7. Effects of GABA excess
+7. Effects of excess GABA

-• Increased GABA level in mPFC caused44
+• An increased GABA level in the mPFC caused45

 • Attention problems